oroinc/documentation/backend/api/actions.rst

             tags:
                 - { name: oro.api.processor, action: customize_loaded_data, identifier_only: true, class: Acme\Bundle\AppBundle\Entity\MyEntity }

 .. note:: The ``identifier_only`` tag attribute is not supported if the ``collection`` tag attribute equals ``true``.
-All processors intended for the modification of collections are executed when loading primary entities and entities in to-many associations, even if only the identifier field is requested.
+All processors intended to modify collections are executed when loading primary entities and entities in to-many associations, even if only the identifier field is requested.

-.. note:: The |ValueTransformer| can be used in ``customize_loaded_data`` processors to convert a value
-          to a format suitable for the API response.
+.. note:: The |ValueTransformer| can be used in ``customize_loaded_data`` processors to convert a value to a format suitable for the API response.

 .. _customize-form-data-action:

 customize_form_data Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Makes modification and validation of submitted data, and entities to be persisted into the database by the `create <#create-action>`__, `update <#update-action>`__, `update_relationship <#update_relationship-action>`__, `add_relationship <#add_relationship-action>`__ and `delete_relationship <#delete_relationship-action>`__ actions.
+Makes modification and validation of submitted data, and entities to be persisted in the database by the `create <#create-action>`__, `update <#update-action>`__, `update_relationship <#update_relationship-action>`__, `add_relationship <#add_relationship-action>`__ and `delete_relationship <#delete_relationship-action>`__ actions.